numbnet/icesoft/projects/penguincolony-faces/trunk/penguincolony-faces/readme.txt

 --------------------------------------------------------------------------------
-Welcome to the MetaWidget + ICEfaces "Penguin Colony" Demo!
+Welcome to the Metawidget + ICEfaces "Penguin Colony" Demo!
 --------------------------------------------------------------------------------

 It is a whimsical demo concerning details of penguins in a colony.